Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Incentives and the Power of Two Choices

 \section{Incentives and the Power of Two Choices}

-In this section, we consider that, when a user wants to return her bike somewhere, she indicates two stations and the bike-sharing system indicates to her which one of the two host the least number of bikes.
-We show when the two stations are chosen \emph{at random}, the proportion of problematic stations diminishes as $\sqrt{K}2^{-K/2}$ (instead of $1/K$ in the original model).
+In this section, we consider that, when a user wants to return her bike somewhere, she indicates two stations and the bike-sharing system indicates to her which one of the two has the least number of bikes available.
+We show that, when the two stations are picked \emph{at random}, the proportion of problematic stations diminishes as $\sqrt{K}2^{-K/2}$ (instead of $1/K$ in the original model).
 The performance is thus improved dramatically, and even if only a small percentage of users obey this rule.
 This result is similar to the well-known \emph{power of two choices} that has been proved to be a very efficient load balancing strategy, see \cite{mitzenmacher}.
-Simulations give numerical evidences that the results still hold even if the choices are limited to two neighboring stations.